hertzmann/hertzmann.github.io/_posts/2021-01-25-book-intro.md

 Art is construction, not perception
 ===

 We often talk about artworks as if they let us "see through the artist's eyes."
 This is a mistake: an artwork is a construction, where an artist has made choices to arrange paint or pencil strokes, or even made choices about where to aim their camera.
-Even though Gombrich's famous book _Art and Illusion_ made this main point in the 1960s, we still see people making this same mistake over and over again (to be fair, Gombrich was not a very clear writer).
+Even though Gombrich's famous book _Art and Illusion_ made this main point in the 1960s, we still see people making this same mistake over and over again.
 I have seen this mistake when people respond to my own artwork; this is a mistake made by those who explain Van Gogh's creativity as a product of visual hallucinations, and so on.

 Art is the product of choices made by the artist in order to achieve an experience in the viewer; it is not a recording of experience: this the theme of the first chapter.
 While this is not a point that is specifically about computing, it is important to understand when understanding how artists work.
 And it's something that manifests again and again in our technology.